 GOTH-3Designs cannot be held responsible for any mistakes made by DIYers during their install.
 You must have a good understanding of what you’re doing, of the components used and the safety measures associated to them.
 Always wear protective gear when working on install (gloves, eye protection, …), GOTH-3Designs cannot be held responsible in case of accident.

 Always use the smallest wires to make your install easier.
 There can be big differences between one wire type and another for the same AWG specs.
 PTFE Wires with the smallest OD are recommended such as those sold at The Saber Armory.
-A good wire management is also required, routing wires properly helps a lot saving space.
+A perfect wire management is also required, routing wires properly helps a lot saving space.

 These instructions will not cover how to wire the soundboard, make sure to learn how to by reading the manual.
 We have also typical soundboards wiring available in the Padawan Tutorials.
 Always test your install along the way!
 Verifying that everything works after important steps is better than having to dismount everything because something wasn’t wired properly.

-This chassis is for experienced user only.
+This chassis is for experienced installers only.
 It requires good soldering skills and a perfect wire management, as every bit of space counts.

 The video shows the prototype build, some minor features have been changed on the final version, but the overall process is the same.